 Importance Know Your Customer Procedures for Investment Firms

-Investment companies are also responsible for knowing the financial status of each customer by discovering other investments, liquidity needs, tax status, financial needs, and risk tolerance of new customers.
+Investment companies are also responsible for knowing each customer's financial status by discovering other investments, liquidity needs, tax status, financial needs, and risk tolerance of new customers.
 Besides, before opening a new client account, it must provide detailed financial information, including full name, date of birth, address, annual income, investment objectives, and identification numbers.
 While performing a risk assessment of customers in investment companies, Customer Due Diligence and Enhanced Due Diligence procedures are applied if necessary.

 Customer Due Diligence Obligations For Investment Companies

-The most important of the risks that customers may pose in investment companies are money laundering and financing of terrorism.
-Investment firms face some major challenges to track customer transactions and ongoing customer behavior.
+The most important of the risks that customers may pose in investment companies are money laundering and terrorism financing.
 Investment companies implement Customer Due Diligence processes to deal with these challenges.
 CDD is one of the most important components of AML / CFT regulation.
 While performing customer due diligence, firstly basic information about the customer is collected, customer activities are examined, and customers are checked periodically.
 With these controls, the risks that customers who invest can be exposed are determined and the necessary measures can be taken.
 CDD procedures are a crucial step for investment companies to comply with the AML Compliance Program.

 AML Solutions For Investment Companies

 Investment companies aim to provide fast and safe service to improve customer experience.
 Investment firms automatically fulfill their AML obligations in customer account opening processes with Sanction Scanner AML Screening Software.
 Control your customers in global comprehensive enforcement, PEP, and Adverse Media data with our AML Screening Software.
 Sanction Scanner has flexible and robust APIs, so it easily meets investment companies' Anti-Money Laundering requirements.
 In addition, investment companies can automatically make AML queries with the Sanction Scanner.
 Sanction Scanner checks for updated Sanction and PEP lists at fifteen-minute intervals.
 The Sanctions Scanner's listings comply with CTF and Anti-Money Laundering requirements.
-For more information, you can contact us or request a demo.
+Don't hesitate to contact us or request a demo for detailed information about our solutions.